 The access control subsystem is divided into internal subsystem and external subsystem.
-Since the internal subsystem is considered classified, it is not illustrated here.

-In the following only the external subsystem is considered.
+In the following, only the external subsystem is considered.

 The entrances of the Vatican City State are located in different points of the external perimeter.
 They are generally protected by two controls:

-1) the first control, made by the Swiss Guards;

-2) the second control, made by the security personnel of the Gendarmerie.
+- 1. The first control made by the Swiss Guards (Fig. 8). - 2.
+The second control made by the security personnel of the Gendarmerie.